shaniquah/LaNiquahCast/UserStoryChecklist.md

 ### SCENARIO 9: AUDIO SETTINGS AND ACCOUNT RESET

-✅ Audio player is always visible, so the user can listen to episodes while they browse

 ✅ User is prompted to confirm they want to close the page when audio is playing

 ✅ App remembers which show and episode the user listened to last when returning to the platform

 ✅ App remembers which shows and episodes the user listened to all the way through

-✅ App remembers the timestamp where the user stopped listening within a 10-second accuracy period of closing

-✅ App remembers and shows the timestamp progress of any episode the user has started listening to

 ✅ User can "reset" all their progress, effectively removing their listening history